 “(1B) Notwithstanding any other provision of law, during a period for which a public health emergency has been declared by the Mayor pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01), an Advisory Neighborhood Commissioner may call a meeting and remotely participate in that meeting and vote on matters before the Commission without being physically present through a teleconference or through digital means identified by the Commission for this purpose.
 Members physically or re motely present shall be counted for determination of a quorum.”.

-(e) Section 16 is amended as follows:
+(e) Section 16 (D.C.
+Official Code § 1-309.13) is amended as follows:

-(1) Subsection (j)(3) (D.C.
-Official Code § 1-309.13(j)(3)) is amended by adding a new subparagraph (C) to read as follows:
+(1) Subsection (j)(3) is amended by adding a new subparagraph (C) to read as follows:

 “(C) Sub-subparagraph (i) of subparagraph (A) of this paragraph shall not apply to the failure to file quarterly reports due during a period of time for which a public health emergency has been declared by the Mayor pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01).”.

-(2) Subsection (m)(1) (D.C.
-Official Code § 1-309.13(m)(1)) is amended by striking the phrase “District government” and inserting the phrase “District government; except, that notwithstanding any provision of District law, during a period for which a public health emergency has been declared by the Mayor pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
+(2) Subsection (m)(1) is amended by striking the phrase “District government” and inserting the phrase “District government; except, that notwithstanding any provision of District law, during a period for which a public health emergency has been declared by the Mayor pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01), a Commission may approve grants to organizations for the purpose of providing humanitarian relief, including food or supplies, during the public health emergency, or otherwise assisting in the response to the public health emergency anywhere in the District, even if those services are duplicative of services also performed by the District government” in its place.

 TITLE X. BORROWING AUTHORITY